telerik/ajax-docs/controls/treelist/functionality/scrolling/how-to/scrolling-to-the-selected-item.md

 ##

-If you have an initially selected item (row) in a scrollable treelist, you may want to bring the focus to this itemwhen the page first loads.
+If you have an initially selected item (row) in a scrollable treelist, you may want to bring the focus to this item when the page first loads.
 The following steps describe how to accomplish this:

 1. Set one of the items in the control as selected.